REEL LIFE CRIME

 Dwayne sailed past him, cackling broomstick witch to Sampas’s tornado-driven Dorothy.
 Sampas had enough height

 and momentum to make it past the handrails.
 But beyond that was the tower itself.
 And that was what he hit.
-Not the actual tower
+Not the actual tower — one of the columns that stood on either side of the entrance.

 Dwayne’s attack in the parking lot, and whatever Dwayne hit him with, was a love tap compared to hitting the column.